Skip to main content

 The GS2 is the Committee Selection and Plan of Study form required by The Graduate School for all graduate students and must be done electronically through iROAR.
 When filling out the form, it is very important that the entire course name be typed out.
 View a complete list of graduate courses in the School of Computing.

-The GS2 should be filled out and submitted during the second semester of your course of study (Master's degree) or during your second year of study (Doctoral degree).
+The GS2 should be filled out and submitted during the second semester of your course of study (master's degree) or during your second year of study (Doctoral degree).
 It is a map of your course of study and ensures you receive appropriate and timely academic advising.
 If your plan of study changes between when you file an original GS2 and the current deadline date, you must file an amended GS2.

-If you are an MS non-thesis student, please see the SoC Graduate Handbook for a list of committee members.
+If you are an M.S. non-thesis student, please see the SoC Graduate Handbook for a list of committee members.